NaomiMod/Rent-A-Hero-No1/SNR_Files.md

 #  .SNR SCENARIO Text format struct

-SNR is the text format used by Rent-a-Hero No.1 for Dreamcast, `TEXT DATA` are text sentences composed by chars (uint short).
+- SNR are binary archives containing scenario definition and text used by Rent-a-Hero No.1
+- `TEXT DATA`: chunk of game dialogues using [Text Format Struct](TEXT_Format.md).
-`PARAMETER DATA` is a list of floats for positioning chars / camera location on each scene.
+- `PARAMETER DATA`: List of floats for positioning chars / camera location on each scene.

-*Please note (+ `0x40`) is a relative value to add in order to get actual offset!
+- `TEXT DATA POINTERS`: An array of pointers specifying dialogue offset in .SNR file.

+# .SNR has an header of `0x40` with the following data:

 |Address|Length (hex)|Description|
 |-------|------------|-----------|